Building a Kea testbed with NETCONF

 edit-config --target running --defop=replace --config=kea.xml

-Merge current running datastore with kea.xml (can produce conflicts, this is default action):
+Merge the current running datastore with kea.xml (can produce conflicts, this is default action):

 edit-config --target running --defop=replace --config=kea.xml